zylee3/final_project/script/readme_script.txt

 text = "That's a great idea."

 [dialogue.story.supermarket_one]
 text = "They find a recipe.
 The next step is to buy all the ingredients needed.
-They have to buy a bottle of strawberry yogurt, 150 grams of cream, 10 grams of gelatine powder, and a box of strawberrys for mousse.
+They have to buy a bottle of strawberry yogurt, 150 grams of cream, 10 grams of gelatine powder, and a box of strawberries for mousse.
 For the bottom, they need to buy 80 grams of cookies, and unsalted butter.
 Fortunately, the supermaket a cross the street sells everything."

 [[dialogue.conversation.supermarket_one]]
 [dialogue.conversation.supermarket_one.one]
 character = "Alice"
 text = "OMG!
-The strawberrys are so expensive."
+The strawberries are so expensive."

 [dialogue.conversation.supermarket_one.two]
 character = "Bob"